Algorithm updates, Google innovations and evolving consumer behaviour. Plan your SEO marketing for 2020 now.

 There is no point in wasting resource and efforts to rank highly for a generic keyword (albeit with high search volume) if that results in users not engaging with your website because it is not specific enough.

 Equally, there is no point in wasting your SEO marketing efforts by delivering lots of traffic to your website from highly relevant search queries, if the user experience upon landing on that website is poor quality.
 That’s why at Kagool our search marketing, design and user experience teams work closely to ensure that we’re not only increasing traffic for our clients, but maximise the value of this traffic.

 There isn’t really one factor that’s more important than the rest because when it comes to SEO marketing campaigns it spans three top-level disciplines, technical, on-page and inbound linking.

 Although some factors can have a greater bearing on where you rank in major search engines, in order to create a genuinely authoritative website you need to take a holistic approach that demonstrates a thorough knowledge of your customers.
 It also includes continuously making lots of often very small, granular enhancements to ensure that you remain ahead of the competition.
-It is a competition after all!
+It is a competition after all.

 For companies looking to improve their SEO marketing results, I’d suggest starting by analysing your customers in a much detail as possible.
 Ask important questions:

-Answering these initial questions will help identify where SEO fits in to your overall marketing strategy and will underpin the campaign moving forward.
+Answering these initial questions will help identify where SEO fits in to your overall digital marketing strategy and will underpin the campaign moving forward.

-Get in touch to discuss how our search marketing team can help your organisation.
+We have over 20 years’ experience helping organisations develop and meet their digital strategy.
+We’d love to hear from you, get in touch to discuss how our search marketing team can help your organisation.